 The Corporate Housing Alliance (CHA) is an alliance of companies who provide extended-stay accommodation and relocation services to corporate clients in Ireland and play an integral role in facilitating FDI here.
-We are comprised of ten relocation and corporate care providers operating in Ireland.
+We are comprised of eight relocation and corporate care providers operating in Ireland.
 The Alliance works to ensure that the corporate letting sector is represented and involved in Government discussions regarding the implementation of short-term letting legislation, should it apply to this sector.
 We will endeavor to ensure that any legislation seeking to regulate short-term letting will not have any negative impact on our customers or our ability to do business.

 Short Term Letting Regulations

 The recent growth in the short-term letting sector has given rise to calls for greater regulation of entities providing short-term accommodation in Ireland, outside the traditional hotel and B&B environment.
 In as far as this exercise would only apply to short-term tourism related lets, we would support this initiative.
 The result of the growth of this short-term tourism accommodation has been the establishment of an inter-departmental working group on short-term letting by Minister for Housing Eoghan Murphy and a public consultation on how best to regulate this sector is expected shortly.

 Unless excluded from the Government’s bid to regulate short-term tourism related lets, the extended-stay accommodation sector will be decimated.
 Our sector plays an important role in providing a positive environment for both indigenous businesses and FDI in Ireland.